ronaldbosma/blog/content/blog/apim-client-certificate-series/02-validate-client-certificate-in-apim-behind-agw/index.md

 #### Virtual Network

-First, we'll need a virtual network for the Application Gateway.
-Open the `main.bicep` from the previous post and add the following bicep:
+First, we'll need a virtual network for the application gateway.
+Open the `main.bicep` from the previous post and add the following Bicep:

 ```bicep
 // Virtual Network